 In evaluation, VTM 5.0 serves as the reference software.
 All the sequences recommended in CTC are evaluated.
 The simulations are performed on Linux cluster without using GPUs.
 The experimental results of test 2.5a, 2.5b using RA configuration compared to VTM-5.0 baseline are shown in Table 2, Table 3, respectively.
 Table 4, Table 6 shows the result of test 2.7a, test 2.7b, respectively.

-The following experiments use a different number of frames than the CE10 description specifies.
-The corresponding results will be updated in later version.